 Recent commissions have included a joint project for a large-scale choral work for Ipswich Choral Society and Dance East, and a piece for two organs with electronics for Arizona State University.
 David Pipe (Leeds Cathedral) has recorded Huw’s organ works at Bridlington Priory: Invocations was released by Meridian Records in 2019.

-After a spell living in Hamilton, New Zealand, Huw now lives with his wife Emma and daughter Arwen in rural South Wales and Bristol.
+After a spell living in Hamilton, New Zealand, Huw now lives with his wife Emma and daughters in Bristol.
 He is a keen photographer, follower of rugby and cricket, and enjoys walking in the ancient rural landscapes of Britain.